ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/intrinsics/simde.md

 ---
 layout: learningpathall
-title: Using SIMD Everywhere to port code to Arm
+title: Use SIMD Everywhere to port code to Arm
 weight: 5
 ---